Short sellers reap dividend of Carillion's profit warning

-July 10 British construction services firm Carillion's profit warning, CEO departure and dividend suspension will not have surprised many funds who saw "short" bets on its stock pay off.
+July 10 (Reuters) - British construction services firm Carillion's profit warning, CEO departure and dividend suspension will not have surprised many funds who saw "short" bets on its stock pay off.

 Paper profits for short sellers on Monday were nearly $90 million after Carillion shares fell by more than 35 percent, Reuters calculations show.